Why Become An Independent Adjuster?

 Becoming an insurance adjuster for natural disasters requires knowledge of the legal and technical aspects of insurance claims.
 According to AmericanPropertyCasualtyInsurance.org, the process involves passing a state exam and renewing a license every two years.
 To become an insurance adjuster for natural disasters, the following steps must be taken:

 • Pass the state exam: Applicants must pass a state-specific exam in order to become an insurance adjuster.
-The exams typically cover topics such as residential property damage and rules of ethics.
+The exams typically cover topics such as residential property damage and ethical rules.

 • Renew the license: Insurance adjusters must renew their licenses every two years by completing continuing education courses or examinations.